a Gradle plugin based on the openapi-processor-api to handle any openapi-processor without an explicit dependency on the processor.

 }

-using the processor output
+using the task output

 In case the processor creates java sources it is necessary to compile them as part of the build process.

-For example to compile the java source files created by openapi-processor-spring add the targetDir`of the processor to the java `sourceSets
+To compile the java source files created by openapi-processor-spring add the targetDir of the processor to the java sourceSets.

 // add the targetDir of the processor as additional source folder to java.